 - At Vanguard, the robo-advisor service requires a $3000 investment to get started and an annual advisory fee of .20% ($2.00 per $1,000 invested).

-- Betterment has no minimum investment amount and charges a .25% annual fee for their robo-advisor option.
+- Betterment has no minimum investment amount and charges a .25% annual fee for its robo-advisor option.

 - Another comparator is E*TRADE.
 Their robo-advisor option requires only $500 to begin and levies a .30% annual advisory fee.

 If we take these three examples as our metric, only after amassing a balance of at least $12,000 at Acorns would your $3 per month fee be as low as the costliest other robo-advisor option.